Divorce Road Map Program

-Fighting in court might make sense when you're trying to protect consumers from being hurt by faulty products, or enforce your rights under a contract.
+Fighting in court might make sense when you're fighting a giant corporation.
 But when you're divorcing your spouse and your kids are in the middle, fighting in court is usually your worst option.

 That's why I don't do it anymore.

 I've spent decades fighting in court.
-That's how I know that, most of the time, it doesn't work.
+Most of the time, it doesn't work.
 Or, at least it doesn't work the way you think it will.

-Sure, when you don't understand what's happening, it's natural to want a gladiator by your side.
+Of course, when you're facing the unknown, it's natural to want a gladiator by your side.

 But gladiators won't help you keep the peace.
-They will only start a war.
+They only start wars.

-So getting yourself a gladiator and "lawyering up" before you even know whether that's what you need to do, can make your divorce one hundred times harder.
+So getting yourself a gladiator and "lawyering up" before you even know whether that's what you need to do, can make your divorce 100 times harder.